-- Rainwater for topping up pool or other outdoor use, directly from gutters using gravity feed, via e.g. flexible plastic sleeve. - Collection of rainwater in storage tank.
+- Municipal drinking water supply into property fitted with a Reduced Pressure Zone (RPZ) valve back-flow preventer.
+(Mandatory). - (2) Rainwater channeled to storage tank via gutters. - (3) Debris diverted by sloped screen. - A Rainwater for topping up pool or other outdoor use, directly from gutters using gravity feed, via e.g. flexible plastic sleeve. - Collection of rainwater in storage tank.
 Installation of tanks can be below or above ground, but must comply with national building regulations, SANS 2001-CC2 and manufacturer's specifications.
 Any underground tank installation must also be at least 1m away from the boundary wall. - Storage tank overflow to stormwater.
-If rainwater is treated with any chemicals then the overflow must be discharged to the sewer. - Rainwater for drip/subsurface irrigation under a thick layer of mulch, vehicle washing and/or hard surface cleaning. - 8 Rainwater for topping up pool.
-Pool cover as per requirements of water restrictions. - (9) Rainwater for toilet flushing. - Official signage weather proofed, to be placed in main thoroughfare e.g. at entrance and at points of use to warn people not to drink this water. - Municipal water supply to cistern must be disconnected when rainwater is used.
-This may be seasonally disconnected over winter rainfall months, or permanently if there is sufficient storage. - 12 This water is not for drinking, cooking or ablution.
+If rainwater is treated with any chemicals then the overflow must be discharged to the sewer. - Rainwater for drip/subsurface irrigation under a thick layer of mulch, vehicle washing and/or hard surface cleaning. - (8) Rainwater for topping up pool.
+Pool cover as per requirements of water restrictions. - Rainwater for toilet flushing. - Official signage weather proofed, to be placed in main thoroughfare e.g. at entrance and at points of use to warn people not to drink this water. - Municipal water supply to cistern must be disconnected when rainwater is used.
+This may be seasonally disconnected over winter rainfall months, or permanently if there is sufficient storage. - This water is not for drinking, cooking or ablution.
 Preferably, make it a 'demand' tap so that nobody drinks from it or wastes water from it.